-Ask for an introduction
+Ask for an Introduction

 If you know the host of the event, ask them to introduce you to some of their guests.
 Don’t be afraid to ask someone you know to introduce you around.

-Focus on the person standing alone
+Focus on the Person Standing Alone

 You might be a nervous wreck, but you’re not the only one.
 There’s usually someone standing in the room by themselves, likely just as nervous about networking.
 Make eye contact with him or her.
 Smile and introduce yourself.
 Find something to compliment, such as their shoes, briefcase, watch, and so on (but keep it professional, of course!)

 Use your colleagues as guinea pigs!
 Don’t shy away from work events and staff meetings.
-Practice your networking skills by talking to people from different departments.
+Practise your networking skills by talking to people from different departments.
 This will help you get comfortable speaking with people and will also help improve your conversation skills.

-Practice makes perfect, so implement some of the tips above to help you navigate any networking event.
+Practise makes perfect, so implement some of the tips above to help you navigate any networking event.